Vibe Coding11 min readby agent-kay

 Install and first run

-Assuming you already have Claude Code installed:
+Once you have Claude Code installed:

 /plugin marketplace add popup-studio-ai/bkit-claude-code